Pfizer chases AstraZeneca for potential $100 billion deal

-LONDON/NEW YORK, April 28 U.S. drugmaker Pfizer Inc PFE.N approached Britain's AstraZeneca Plc two days ago to reignite a potential $100 billion (59.4 billion pounds) takeover and was rebuffed, raising investor expectations it will have to increase its offer to close the deal.
+LONDON/NEW YORK U.S. drugmaker Pfizer Inc approached Britain's AstraZeneca Plc two days ago to reignite a potential $100 billion takeover and was rebuffed, raising investor expectations it will have to increase its offer to close the deal.

 Pfizer said on Monday it proposed a takeover to AstraZeneca in January worth 58.8 billion pounds ($98.9 billion), or nearly 47 pounds per share.
 It had contacted its British rival again on Saturday, seeking to discuss further a takeover.